StarRocks/starrocks/docs/sql-reference/sql-statements/auto_increment.md

 - Join tables: When multiple tables are joined, `AUTO_INCREMENT` columns can be used as Join Keys, which can expedite queries compared to using columns whose data types are UUID and STRING.
 - Count the number of distinct values in a high-cardinality column: An `AUTO_INCREMENT` column can be used to represent the unique value column in a dictionary.
 Compared to directly counting distinct STRING values, counting distinct integer values of the`AUTO_INCREMENT` column can sometimes improve the query speed by several times or even tens of times.

 You need to specify `AUTO_INCREMENT` columns in the CREATE TABLE statement.
 The data types of the `AUTO_INCREMENT` columns' must be BIGINT.
-The value for a `AUTO_INCREMENT` column starts from 1, and increments by 1 for each new record.
-The values for the `AUTO_INCREMENT` column can be [implicitly assigned](#Assign values implicitly) or [explicitly specified](#Specify values explicitly).
+The values for an AUTO_INCREMENT column can be [implicitly assigned](#Assign values implicitly) or [explicitly specified](#Specify values explicitly).
+They start from 1, and increment by 1 for each new record.

 ## Basic operations